SM-1998/GellanGumTemparatureControl_WO_emulsification/README.md

 # Gellan Turbo 3000 - Multi-Channel Temperature Controller

-## Project Description
+## 📖 Project Description

-This is firmware for ESP32 or ESP8266 microcontrollers that implements, 7-channel temperature controller with a web interface.
-The system is designed for laboratory applications that require reaching a precise temperature threshold, holding it for a specified duration, and then executing a controlled, linear cooling ramp.
+This is firmware for ESP32 or ESP8266 microcontrollers that implements an advanced, 7-channel temperature controller with a web interface.
+The system is designed for laboratory applications (e.g., controlled gellan gum gelation) that require reaching a precise temperature threshold, holding it for a specified duration, and then executing a controlled, linear cooling ramp.

 The web interface allows for live monitoring of all seven samples and dynamic adjustment of process parameters for each channel independently.

-## Core Features
+## ⚙️ Core Features

 * **7 Independent Channels**: Control seven separate heaters and sensors.
 * **Web Interface**: Accessible from any browser on the local network, with live data updates (AJAX).